The Information Commissioners Office has fined EE £100,000 for sending millions of marketing texts without permission to do so.

 EE told the ICO that the texts were sent as service messages and because of this were no subject to the electronic marketing rules.
 However, the ICO investigation found that the messages contained direct marketing and that EE had in fact sent them with the purpose to engage customers.
 Despite this, the ICO acknowledged that EE did not deliberately set out to breach electronic marketing laws.

-Electronic marketing communications can only be sent to existing customers who have given consent and if a simple way to opt out of marketing is provided.
+Electronic marketing communications can only be sent to existing customers who have given approval and if a simple way to opt out of marketing is provided.
 ICO Director of Investigations, Andy White said: “Theses were marketing messages which promoted the company’s products and services.
 The direct marketing guidance is clear: If a message that contains customer service information also includes promotional material to buy extra products for services, it is no longer a service message and electronic marketing rules apply.
 EE Limited were aware of the law and should have known that they needed customers’ consent to send them in line with the direct marketing rules.
-Companies should be aware that texts and emails providing service information which also include a marketing or promotional element must comply with the relevant legislation or could face a fine up to £500,000.”
+Companies should be aware that texts and emails providing service information which also include a marketing or promotional element must comply with the pertinent legislation or could face a fine up to £500,000.”

 EE said it accepted the ICO’s findings and has begun working to improve its processes.
 A spokesperson said: “We’re committed to ensuring our customers are fully aware of their options throughout the life of their contract, and we apologise to the customers who received these messages.”